Mateo Plays On His School Basketball: You Won't Believe What Happens Next

 Failing to Build Genuine Relationships

 Basketball teams aren't just groups of talented players forced together—they're communities.
 Mateo initially treated teammates like temporary partners in crime rather than people worth knowing.
 When injuries sidelined several starters his junior year, he realized he didn't actually know the personalities behind the jerseys.
-And building real connections made the difference between a good team and a championship-caliber program.
+Worth adding: building real connections made the difference between a good team and a championship-caliber program.
 Trust became their secret weapon, enabling seamless pick-and-rolls and defensive rotations that couldn't be taught through drills alone.

 Ignoring Mental Recovery